Halt In Subsidies For Health Insurers Expected To Drive Up Costs For Middle Class

 House Republicans opposed to the health law sued then-President Barack Obama, saying the payments were illegal because Congress hadn't appropriated money for them.
 A judge agreed but allowed the administration to continue making the payments during an appeal.

 The president has been threatening all year to cut off the payments, which he refers to as a bailout.
-He repeated that characterization on Twitter Friday.
+He repeated that characterization on Twitter on Friday.

 The Democrats ObamaCare is imploding.
 Massive subsidy payments to their pet insurance companies has stopped.
 Dems should call me to fix!— Donald J. Trump (@realDonaldTrump) October 13, 2017